Patellofemoral prosthesis - why it often has no good reputation

 • Arthroscopic cartilage smoothing

-• Corrective osteotomy to correct malalignments
+• Realignment osteotomy to correct misalignments

-• Patellofemoral prosthesis as selective joint replacement
+• Patellofemoral prosthesis as a selective joint replacement

 The patellofemoral prosthesis: indications and procedures

-The indication for a patellofemoral prosthesis (PFJ prosthesis) is of crucial importance, as it is only suitable for a very limited patient group.
+The indication for a Patellofemoral prosthesis (PFJ prosthesis) is of crucial importance, as it is suitable only for a very limited patient group.
 An inaccurate or overly generous indication can lead to unsatisfactory results, renewed pain, and ultimately a necessary revision surgery.

 Why is the indication so crucial?